nyudlts/ultraviolet/docs/index.md

 title: Home
 nav_order: 0
 ---
-# Welcome to the NYU UltraViolet Docs Wiki
+# NYU Libraries UltraViolet Docs Wiki For Developers

-UltraViolet 💜 is a data repository service managed by New York University Libraries.
+UltraViolet is a data repository service managed by New York University Libraries.
 UltraViolet provides long-term open access to data associated with research and scholarly output by members of the NYU community.
 UltraViolet is an NYU-specific implementation of the InvenioRDM software.
+For more information about the service including policies, see: https://guides.nyu.edu/ultraviolet.

 ## Overview